brohitbrose/linkedin-games/README.md

 This can be proven via contradiction: a line must have exactly one solution; if a line is blank, then both the intended solution and its complement (i.e. flip every Sun/Moon) will satisfy any equality/inequality constraints and the "no-triply-consecutive" requirement.

-**Observation:** If a cell isn't currently solvable, then it definitely remains unsolvable unless either its containing row its containing column column receives an update.
+**Observation:** If a cell isn't currently solvable, then it definitely remains unsolvable unless either its containing row or its containing column receives an update.

 #### Strategic Algorithm

-Let's assume that we have a `consolidateLine(line)` method that accepts a line, marks every cell that can confidently be marked (including cells that can be marked given previous marks made in `consolidateLine`), then returns the changelist of cells.
+Let's assume that we have a `consolidateLine(line)` method that accepts a line; it marks every cell that can confidently be marked (including cells that can be marked given previous marks made in `consolidateLine`), and it returns the changelist of cells.
 The following algorithm provably solves an Invariant B type Tango grid while limiting the number of explored blank cells to only reasonable candidates (note: false positives are still very much possible):

 ```